 ๐Ÿ“ Khon Kaen โ€“ Phitsanulok (321 km): 4.36 hr

-Local picnic breakfast out in the open at a rice field before the journey takes off towards Phitsanulok.
+Enjoy a local picnic breakfast out in the open at a rice field before the journey begins toward Phitsanulok.
 Heading west from Khon Kaen, we leave the northeast and travel back to the central plains of Thailand.

-After passing several national parks, we arrive in Phitsanulok town for a daring tasting experience at the local market.
-Insects and bugs are both local delicacies here.
-For those who prefer just regular lunch, a local restaurant hosts us for a Phitsanulok meal.
+After passing several national parks, we arrive in Phitsanulok for a daring tasting experience at the local market, where insects and bugs are considered local delicacies.
+For those who prefer a more conventional lunch, a local restaurant serves a traditional Phitsanulok meal.

-After lunch, visit Wat Mahatat or Wat Yai.
-Situated by Naresuan Bridge, this temple is home to what many consider to be the most beautiful golden Buddha image in the Kingdom.
-It’s also a place that’s virtually unknown to most tourists.
-Continue to visit Cha Thawee Folk Museum, where a historic collection of local tools from the past reflecting local lifestyle is displayed.
+After lunch, visit Wat Mahathat (also known as Wat Yai), situated near Naresuan Bridge.
+This temple houses what many consider the most beautiful golden Buddha image in the Kingdom, largely unknown to most tourists.
+Continue to Cha Thawee Folk Museum, where a historic collection of local tools and artifacts reflecting traditional lifestyles is displayed.

 Inclusions: